Gandy Bridge: History

-Friendship Trail Bridge (1999–2008)

-Years before, the Florida Department of Transportation (FDOT) deemed the bridge structurally deficient to vehicular traffic unless costly repairs were made.
-FDOT initially planned to demolish the middle section of the bridge (including the hump) and leave the remaining fishing pier segments intact.
-The demolished segments would have then been used for an artificial reef.
-When residents and community groups in both Pinellas and Hillsborough Counties lobbied together against FDOT and the governments of the two counties to save the 1956 bridge, FDOT dropped its demolition plan.
-After two years of hearings and funding issues, the 1956 bridge reopened to pedestrian and bicycle traffic on December 11, 1999, as the Friendship Trail Bridge.
+A third span was opened to traffic on October 20, 1975, and was without street lighting.
+It was built along the south side of the original span.
+The new bridge replaced the original original span which was immediately dismantled, while the fixed span was converted to carrying westbound traffic.

+On December 21, 1996, another parallel span was built in between the two existing spans to replace the aging 1956 bridge.
+The new bridge, which was built right over where the first (1927) span once stood and thus north of the third span, was initially opened to eastbound traffic while the 1975 bridge was closed to allow FDOT to install street lighting and conduct other bridge work.
+Westbound traffic at that time continued to utilize the 1956 bridge.
+The 1996 bridge was converted to westbound traffic in February 1997, while the 1956 span became the non-motorized Friendship Trail.
+The differences between the three bridges were obvious to observers.
+The westbound span is nine feet higher than the older eastbound span, and has a more gradual hump than its counterpart.
+The design and architecture of the westbound bridge is similar in design to the Clearwater Pass Bridge replacement, which was completed in 1994.

 On November 6, 2008, the Friendship Trail was shut down "indefinitely" (though the ends remained open) after a state inspection determined that there were significant structural problems with the bridge's superstructure.
 The bridge had been decaying for years, eventually forcing the closure of the span to vehicular traffic.
 However, the inspection yielded that the corrosion of the superstructure had worsened and that the overall condition of the bridge was no longer suitable to keep it open due to safety issues.
 Only a couple months before, the Sunshine Skyway Bridge's fishing piers were deemed to the same fate (A recent inspection there had forced the closure of the eastern span on both the northern and southern piers).
 There was also a repair plan in place for the bridge that would have repaired the pylons at a cost of $4.2 million.
 That project was cancelled due to the new developments.
 December 17 brought further gloom for the trail when preliminary estimates to retrofit the bridge added up to about $30 million.
 Furthermore, the projected costs would only provide a temporary solution to the structure that would only last about ten years.
 With the state and the nation in recession, county governments saw no way to meet the staggering costs, leaving the trail likely closed for good.
 December 20, 2008 a report done by Kisinger Campo & Associates and SDR Engineering Consultants showed that the bridge could potentially collapse due to the amount of decay on the structure.
 Immediately after the report was released, Hillsborough and Pinellas County officials decided to close the entire bridge permanently.
 The report suggested the following: